 Finding Images at Carleton University

 Images taken from Carleton library resources are generally licensed for educational use only.
 Therefore, these resources are useful for course development in most cases (e.g. posting to CULearn or creating handouts), but usually cannot be used when creating a public Carleton website or blog.
-For images suitable for a broader range of uses, see Creative Commons Licenses and Images in the Public Domain.

-MacOdrum Library’s Subject Guides are a great place to find images listed by subject with relevant online image resources curated by subject specialists.
+- MacOdrum Library’s Subject Guides are a great place to find images listed by subject with relevant online image resources curated by subject specialists.

-ARTstor is a subscription-based digital image library that offers more than 1.9 million images from the arts, architecture, humanities, and sciences from museums, photo archives, photographers, scholars, and artists.
+- ARTstor is a subscription-based digital image library that offers more than 1.9 million images from the arts, architecture, humanities, and sciences from museums, photo archives, photographers, scholars, and artists.

-Oxford Art Online is a portal that provides access to Grove Art Online, the Benezit Dictionary of Artists, and other Oxford art reference content.
+- Oxford Art Online is a portal that provides access to Grove Art Online, the Benezit Dictionary of Artists, and other Oxford art reference content.
 It contains over 40,000 links to important art images in galleries and museums around the world and is a licensed resource that allows a maximum of 8 simultaneous users.

 - Contact Archives & Special Collections directly to find out about accessing the images in the collection.

 - Contact our Map Collection team to have access to digital maps in the collection